 What does hitting the wall feel like?

-The result of hitting the wall is sudden fatigue, like you’re running in water (hello!
+The result of hitting the wall is sudden fatigue like you’re running in water (hello!
 Aqua jogging!).

 Hitting the wall happens around the 2-hour mark in the marathon or mile 20.
-Our liver and muscle glycogen stores last on average of up to 2,000 calories and we burn roughly 100 calories a mile.
+Our liver and muscle glycogen stores last on average up to 2,000 calories and we burn roughly 100 calories a mile.

 If you’re running faster, you will burn through your stores faster too.
 Slower runners who burn mostly fat when running may not hit the wall at all.